 The purpose of athletics at Michigan State University is to encourage all students to participate in some form of physical recreation.
-The wide diversity of the intercollegiate program provides men and women with competition in 25 sports programs.
+The intercollegiate program provides men and women with competition in 25 sports programs.
 All students have the opportunity to participate in the wide array of individual and team intramural sports.

-Michigan State University, a member of the Big Ten Conference and the Central Collegiate Hockey Association, has varsity competition for men in baseball, basketball, cross country, football, golf, ice hockey, indoor and outdoor track, soccer, swimming, tennis, and wrestling.
+Michigan State University, a member of the Big Ten Conference and the Central Collegiate Hockey Association, has varsity competition for men in baseball, basketball, cross-country, football, golf, ice hockey, indoor and outdoor track, soccer, swimming and diving, tennis, and wrestling.

 Michigan State University has a developed and diversified intercollegiate athletic program for women athletes.
-Varsity competition for women is offered in basketball, crew, cross country, field hockey, golf, gymnastics, soccer, softball, swimming, tennis, indoor and outdoor track, and volleyball.
+Varsity competition for women is offered in basketball, cross-country, field hockey, golf, gymnastics, rowing, soccer, softball, swimming and diving, tennis, indoor and outdoor track, and volleyball.

 The Michigan State University Department of Intercollegiate Athletics is committed to operating an athletics program that pursues excellence with integrity, produces a positive public identity for the university and the surrounding community, promotes good sportsmanship and ethical conduct, and acts in compliance with all pertinent regulatory agencies.
 In addition, the department supports and encourages equitable treatment and opportunities for all student-athletes and staff regardless of gender or ethnic background and places emphasis upon individual accountability.
-With the support of Michigan State University, and in keeping with the university's overall mission and guiding principles, the Athletics Department aims to provide resources and initiate services as can be reasonably provided that empower student athletes to excel in academics, athletics, and personal development with attention to student-athlete welfare.
+The mission statement for MSU Athletics is: "We gather and engage our community to teach, support and celebrate our student-athletes in their quest for excellence."